The new normal is the “in” phrase, but the reality is we live in not so strange times.

 The annalist comments: How this must have reminded him of the suffering of the Divine Babe of Bethlehem.
 There lay the worn-out missioner who had prayed and toiled for so long for the conversion of England, in that bleak desolate-looking little cottage abandoned by all, for whose salvation he thirsted, with only a companion kneeling by his side to prepare him for eternity.
 But the coldness and want of hospitality of the people gave him no concern.
 Fr.
 Louis had just time to administer the last Sacraments, and to receive some instructions about the governance of the Province.

 At the arrival of the next train he was lifted in and conveyed to Reading, where at the Railway Hotel he experienced every attention.
-But his complaint was beyond all human succour and at about three o’clock P.M. he died abandoned and almost alone, but he died in the poverty he had practised and the solitude he loved.
+But his complaint was beyond all human succour and at about 3pm he died abandoned and almost alone; he died in the poverty he had practised and the solitude he loved.
 The body that evening was removed to London and thence to the little chapel in Stone, Staffordshire.